ppalucki/owca/README.rst

     owca_up{cores="4",cpus="8",host="gklab-126-081",owca_version="0.1.dev655+g586f259.d20190401",sockets="1"} 1554139418.146581 1554139418146

-When reconfigured to use additional components you can easily:
+If reconfigured to use other built-in components you can easily:

 - store those metrics in Kafka,
-- auto discover tasks running on Mesos or Kubernetes,
+- integrate with Mesos or Kubernetes,
-- enable anomaly detection
+- enable anomaly detection,
-- or enable anomaly prevention (allocation) to mittigate interference between workloads.
+- or enable anomaly prevention (allocation) to mitigate interference between workloads.

 Configuration
 =============